fraunhofer-izi/CERTOMICS/README.md

 # CERTOMICS

-CERTOMICS is a Nextflow-based pipeline tailored for single-cell multiomics profiling of adoptive cellular immunotherapies, offering enhanced certainty in immunophenotyping and data interpretation.
+CERTOMICS is a Nextflow-based pipeline offering enhanced **cert**ainty in immunophenotyping and data interpretation, tailored for single-cell multi**omics** profiling of adoptive cellular immunotherapies.
 The pipeline standardises processing 10x Genomics single-cell multiomics data and integrates CAR-specific identification and quality control.
 Additionally, a curated repository of CAR construct sequences and annotation data is provided, serving as a resource to support the analysis and development of CAR T cell therapies.

 For further information and **installation guidelines** go to our [Website](TODO)